neilpatel293/vcf-analysis/README.md

 # vcf-analysis
-Compares two or vcf files containing variants and reports variants duplicated between different vcf files with user-specified rules.
+Compares two or vcf files containing variants and reports variants that are shared between different vcf files or are unique with user-specified rules.
+Filters variants according to user-specified filters and sorts the output based on user input.

 Options